aarongustafson/aaron-gustafson.com/source/_posts/2016-12-02-insert-clickbait-headline-about-progressive-enhancement-here.markdown

 * **Legal:** Progressive enhancement and accessibility are very closely tied.
 Whether [brought by legitimate groups](https://en.wikipedia.org/wiki/National_Federation_of_the_Blind_v._Target_Corp.) or [opportunists](http://chrishofstader.com/stop-the-ada-trolls/), lawsuits over the accessibility of your web presence can happen; following progressive enhancement *may* help you avoid them.
 * **Development Costs:** As I mentioned earlier, progressive enhancement is a more cost-effective approach, especially for long-lived projects.
 Here’s that link again: [The True Cost of Progressive Enhancement](http://blog.easy-designs.net/archives/the-true-cost-of-progressive-enhancement/).
 * **Reach:** The more means by which you enable users to access your products, information, etc., the more opportunities you create to earn their business.
-Consider that no one though folks would buy big-ticket items on mobile just a few short years ago.
+Consider that no one thought folks would buy big-ticket items on mobile just a few short years ago.
 Boy, were they wrong.
 Folks buy cars, planes, and more from their tablets and smartphones on the regular these days.
 * **Reliability:** When your site is down, not only do you lose potential customers, you run the risk of losing existing ones too.
-There have been numerous incidents where big sites got hosed due to JavaScript dependencies and they didn’t have a fallback.
+There have been [numerous](http://blogs.wsj.com/digits/2011/02/07/gawker-outage-causing-twitter-stir) [incidents](http://www.theguardian.com/technology/2014/jan/28/sky-broadband-blocks-jquery-web-critical-plugin) where big sites got hosed due to JavaScript dependencies and they didn’t have a fallback.
 Progressive enhancement ensures users can always do what they came to your site to do, even if it’s not the ideal experience.

 Hmm, no moral arguments for progressive enhancement there… but let’s continue.